Caring, competency, compassion and always learning

 Hepatocutaneous Syndrome (MEN) Dog Foot

 Serious liver or pancreatic disease.
 Blood tests sometimes don't show how serious the problem is.
+Main differentials are pemphigus foliaceus, split pad syndrome and idiopathic hyperkeratosis.
+Biopsy should confirm

 Juvenile Cellulitis